BlaisProteomics/multiplierz/README.md

 #### Native, Open-Source Python Codebase

-*multiplierz* is written for and in Python 2.7, a mature and user-friendly language that is becoming a standard for scientific data analysis, and is fully open-source.
+*multiplierz* is written for and in Python, a mature and user-friendly language that is becoming a standard for scientific data analysis, and is fully open-source.
 This allows researchers with programming experience full freedom in customizing and improving the *multiplierz* library for individual, novel use cases.
 We expect *multiplierz* capabilities to grow alongside the rapid developments in the field of computational proteomics.

 #### mzAPI Data Interface